JEEVAABI/astar2dgrid/README.md

 ### STEP 2:
-Create class with appropriate function.
+Create a class with the appropriate functions.

 ### STEP 3:
-Build a 2D grid world with initial state , goal state and obstacles.
+Build a 2D grid world with the initial state, goal state, and obstacles.

 ### STEP 4:
 Mention its evaluation function f(n) = g(n) + h(n)

 ### STEP 5:
-The algorithm finds best optimal solution.
+The algorithm finds the best optimal solution.

 ## 2D grid world